raspibolt/raspibolt/guide/bonus/raspberry-pi/homer.md

 * links to your self-hosted web services, organized by categories (e.g., "Bitcoin", "Lightning")

-Here we'll install Homer and set up the basic configuration.
-We'll then add the relevant web services (BTC RPC Explorer, Ride The Lightning) later in the guide after having installed them.
+We'll first install Homer and set up the basic configuration.
+We'll then add the relevant web services from  the core guide (BTC RPC Explorer, Ride The Lightning).

-*Note:* If you don't plan to use any self-hosted web services (e.g., if you plan to use CLI-only), you can skip this entire web dashboard section.

 ---